astronomer/docs/learn/debugging-dags.md

 :::info

-To troubleshoot infrastructure issues when running Airflow in other forms like on Kubernetes using the [Helm Chart](https://airflow.apache.org/docs/helm-chart/stable/index.html) or managed services please refer to the relevant documentation.
+To troubleshoot infrastructure issues when running Airflow in other forms like on Kubernetes using the [Helm Chart](https://airflow.apache.org/docs/helm-chart/stable/index.html) or on managed services please refer to the relevant documentation and customer support.

 :::

 ## Common DAG issues

-In this section we will go over common issues related to DAGs you might encounter when developping locally.
+This section covers common issues related to DAGs you might encounter when developing locally.

 ### DAGs don't appear in the Airflow UI